falsaform/django-encrypted-settings/README.md

 ### EYAML
-This python module allows for the encryption, decryption and retreval of settings from a custom yaml file.
+This python module allows for the encryption, decryption and retrieval of variables from a yaml file using a set custom yaml tags !secret, !encrypted, !default and !required.

+#### Problem
 As projects get bigger and more complex, large amounts of configuration options and secrets need to be declared and passed through to your application.

 Typically in a container based deployment any secrets would be passed in as an environment variables.
 This becomes hard to manage and tedious as your project grows.